 Best Vegan Cafes & Restaurants In India

-- If you’re in Dharamsala, definitely check out Bodhi Greens, an organic vegan cafe that has everything you’d expect from a plant-powered cafe (think smoothie and buddha bowls), plus vegan-friendly local and international dishes.
+- If you visit Dharamsala, definitely check out Bodhi Greens, an organic vegan cafe that has everything you’d expect from a plant-powered cafe (think smoothie and buddha bowls), plus vegan-friendly local and international dishes.

 Vegan Volunteering Abroad In India

-IVHQ has three different volunteer program locations in India - Delhi, Dharamsala and Kerala.
+IVHQ has two different volunteer program locations in India - Delhi and Kerala.
 The projects across the different locations include Childcare, Healthcare, Dentistry, Women’s Education, Teaching, Special Needs Care and Eco-Agriculture Conservation.

 Want to learn more about where in the world you can volunteer abroad with IVHQ?Discover the full range of volunteer abroad programs here.